Canfeda Hatun: Charities

 Canfeda dedicated part of her huge wealth to her charitable foundation, whose revenues were used for the construction and maintenance of a mosque and a fountain in the imperial capital of Istanbul.
 In 1584, the estimated cost would have been two million espers.
 The mosque was built in the neighborhood of Sarachne near the customs office, with a primary school, a public drinking fountain and water pump.
 In 1593, Canfeda also built another mosque and a public bath in a village in the Beykoz village of Akbaba.
 She also received permission from the Sultan to repair and enlarge a water transport system originally constructed by the Sultan Bayezid II in order to bring water to her Istanbul mosque and the nearby bath built by Gedik Ahmed Pasha.
 In retirement, Canfeda's stipend was 100 aspers a day, but when this amount proved to be insufficient for the public works she wished to undertake, it was doubled.
 Her mosques were built after Nurbanu's death suggesting her high status.

 Personal life

 Canfeda Hatun was of Circassian origin.
 She had two brothers, Mahmud Pasha, who was beylerbeyi of Haleb in 1594, and Divane Ibrahim Pasha. whom she always protected.

+The siblings arrived in Constantinople as slaves of the Crimean slave trade.

 When Canfeda lost her power her two brothers died.

 A garden in Fındıklı belonged to Canfeda.